 When you see the abbreviation of "TAT" this means Turn Around Time.
 This is the time frame of when you place your order to when it is processed and shipped.
-Normally the TAT time is 10 to 14 business days (which starts the next business day from your order day and excludes weekends or holidays).
+Normally the TAT time is 14 business days (which starts the next business day from your order day and excludes weekends or holidays).
 TAT does not include postal transit times.

 What amount of eyeshadow is in each available container size?

 The Deluxe jar (10g jar), holds approximately 1 to 1 1/4 teaspoon of product, the 5g jar (full size), holds approximately 1/2 teaspoon to 3/4 teaspoon of product, the 3g jar (mini size) holds approximately 1/3 teaspoon of product, and the sample bag holds approximately 1/4 teaspoon of product.

 What is the difference between requesting a sifter and not requesting one?

 Each full size jar of product has the available option of including a sifter.
 A sifter sits inside the jar and allows only a little bit of product to be used at once.
 This is a handy tool to have to prevent unnecessary spillage of product.
 Our jars do not come with sifters UNLESS it is requested.
 Please be advised that jars with sifters cannot contain as much product as those without.

 What makes your products unique?

 We hand blend each color to create a unique color.
 We do not repackage pigments that are not our own creations.
 Unless designated as "random," we normally have a theme for each product from something (book, movie, music, television series) that has inspired us.
 Due to the nature of handmade products, some batches of product may vary slightly.
 If you feel that what you have received is a significant variation, please contact us.

 Why does this product look different on me than swatches I see online?